Mean-Based Trace Reconstruction over Oblivious Synchronization Channels: Future Work

 \section{Future Work}

-We have shown that $\exp(O(n^{1/3}))$ traces suffice for mean-based worst-case trace reconstruction over a broad class of replication-insertion channels.
+We have shown that $\exp(O(n^{1/3}))$ traces suffice for mean-based worst-case trace reconstruction over a broad class of oblivious synchronization channels.
+Because $\exp(\Omega(n^{1/3}))$ traces are required for mean-based worst-case trace reconstuction over the deletion channel, this means that our result cannot be improved in general.
 However, our channel model does not cover all discrete memoryless synchronization channels as defined by Dobrushin~\cite{Dob67,CR20}.
-It would be interesting to extend the result in some form to all such non-trivial channels.
+It would be interesting to extend our result in some form to all such non-trivial channels.
 On the other hand, to complement the above, it would be interesting to prove trace complexity lower bounds for mean-based reconstruction over all these channels.
 Furthermore, it is unclear whether the assumption that $M$ is sub-exponential is necessary for our result.
 A clear extension of this work would be to either remove this condition or prove that it is necessary for mean-based trace reconstruction from $\exp(O(n^{1/3}))$ traces.